sashianl/sample_service/docs/using-development-docker-compose.md

 make host-start-dev-server
 ```

-This uses three environment variables set to default values.
+This uses four environment variables set to default values.

 where: